 As many parents will be aware, the first three years of secondary schooling are referred to as Key Stage 3 and it is important to remember that the course outlines provided form part of a three year programme of study, culminating in Year 9.
 Your child should keep all their exercise books to refer to in future years.
+Students are examined in all subjects at the end of each academic year.

-The National Curriculum
+The Turton Curriculum